 “You honour me Ruaimoko, my wives will look after her, and she will be part of my family.
 I have but one son her age who is unmarried and that is Aotea.
 He is Ahu’s third child.
 But do not let us rush into an agreement yet.
 You may want to send for in but a few days.”
 Ahuahu then turned to Horowai, “Horowai, you can see now why you are here.
 You will escort and protect Hoku as we return.”

 Ruaimoko then said, “The decision to do this was painful to me.”
 He then paused then continued.
 “You have not argued or tried to dissuade me, you know we live in times of change.
 To show my appreciation I have persuaded my village council that your village may use our tauranga around Gannet Island for taking care of Hoku.
-Mind you we would also like to be told of any whales that are close to shore off your beaches too so they too can be shared!” he said with a grim smile. ”I wish that you had brought Aotea too, I should like to have met him.”
+Mind you we would also like to be told of any whales that are close to shore off your beaches too so they too can be shared!” he said with a grim smile. ”I wish that you had brought Aotea with you too, I should like to have met him.”

 “We will not force them upon each other Ruaimoko.
 Hoku has heard us speak so will be wary of him now.
 I will inform you of her wellbeing.
 It is better they should like each other before we decide if it is a good match.”